 The price of website design aside, here are a few questions to help you determine the best website and marketing agency when it comes to maintaining your website (aka: your most valuable marketing and lead-gen tool)!

 Do we even vibe?

 How do you know if a contractor, vendor, or agency is the right fit for you?

 When you don’t vibe with someone you’re handing hard-earned cash to, you are setting both you and your contractor up for failure.
 If you’ve established that you don’t like them, then you don’t trust them either.

 - If you don’t vibe with an individual on their LinkedIn or fail to find value in their posts, they are probably not the right fit.

 - If your conversations seem forced and the website developer speaks in IT terminology that you can’t seem to follow, they probably aren’t the right fit.

-- If you’ve signed with them, do your tickets and emails seem forgotten or pushed to the backburner?
+- Do your tickets and emails seem forgotten or pushed to the back burner if you’ve signed with them?
 Do you feel ignored?
 They aren’t the right fit.

-- Does the design team push back at every turn, and you can’t see the results to warrant the passive aggression?
+- Does the design team push back at every turn?

 Ask the right questions